 - Ignored Expert: The reason he opposes the Federation with his Divine Crusaders.

-- Averted in Alpha because the government listens, thanks to the fall of the SDF-1 Macross, proving there's heavily armed aliens out there, thus the DC War never occurs; the DC is more of a Fiction 500 Alien-Fighting With Cash independent private mecha R&D organization in that setting.
+- Averted in Alpha because the government listens, thanks to the fall of the "SDF-1 Macross", proving there's heavily armed aliens in the cosmos, thus the DC War never occurs; the DC is more of a Fiction 500 Alien Fighting With Cash independent private Mecha research-and-development organization in that setting.

 - Killed Off for Real: Except in Alpha.

-- Leitmotif: "Valsion".
+- Leitmotif: "Valsion"